scrapinghub/dateparser/README.rst

 Usage
 -----
-The most common way is to use the :func:`dateparser.parse` function, that wraps around most of the functionality in the module.
+The most straightforward way is to use the :func:`dateparser.parse` function, that wraps around most of the functionality in the module.

 Here is a quick example of usage::